 The SAC shall have a chair and secretary.
 The SAC should create/assign/fill other roles as necessary.
-The members of the SAC will elect the chair and secretary from within the SAC members.
+The members of the SAC will elect the secretary from within the SAC members.
+The SAC Chair will be the Solo Chair.
 It is suggested that each SAC member serve as the liaison for several of the major specialties (e.g. equipment, registration, timing and scoring, etc.), representing that specialty's interest at SAC meetings and in votes.
 Thus, SAC members who are not specialty chiefs should establish an excellent rapport with their specialty chiefs so as to represent that specialty on SAC matters.